This offer is no longer available.

 No trip protection benefits.

 Some other travel cards with a similar annual fee, like the Chase Sapphire Preferred, includes benefits like coverage that will pay for a hotel room if your flight is significantly delayed, or coverage that can reimburse you for nonrefundable travel expenses in case you can’t make a trip due to illness or other covered reasons.
-This card, the HHonors Surpass, doesn’t have any of that coverage.
+This card, the Honors Surpass, doesn’t have any of that coverage.

 Fastest earning card for Honors points

-It’s hard to beat this card for earning HHonors points quickly from your ongoing spending.
+It’s hard to beat this card for earning Honors points quickly from your ongoing spending.
 12x points per dollar on Hilton spending beats the closest option by 20%.
-And you can’t come close to the unlimited 6x points at U.S. restaurants, gas stations, and supermarkets this earns versus other HHonors cards.
-Where it falls a little short is on car rental and airline purchases, where the Citi Hilton HHonors Reserve card earns 5x points per dollar.
+And you can’t come close to the unlimited 6x points at U.S. restaurants, gas stations, and supermarkets this earns versus other Honors cards.
+Where it falls a little short is on car rental and airline purchases, where the Citi Hilton Honors Reserve card earns 5x points per dollar.